Chang Wanquan

-Chang Wanquan (常万全; born January 1949) is the former Minister of Defense and State Councilor of the People's Republic of China and a general in the People's Liberation Army.
-He has been a member of the Central Military Commission of the People's Republic of China and helped to manage China's space program.
+Chang Wanquan (常万全; born January 1949) is a retired general who was the Minister of National Defense and State Councilor of China from 2013 and 2018.
+He was also a member of the Central Military Commission and helped to manage China's space program.

 Life and career

 Born in Nanyang, Henan Province, in 1949, Chang joined the PLA in March 1968 and the Chinese Communist Party (CCP) in November of the same year.
 From January 2002 to December 2004, he was the chief of staff and a CCP committee member of the Lanzhou Military Region.
 From December 2004 to September 2007, he was the commander of the Shenyang Military Region.
 He was also director of the PLA General Armaments Department.
 In October 2007 he was elected as a member of the Central Military Commission.